AhsanTalhaAulin/tts-recording-studio/README.md

 ## Usage

 1. __Upload JSON:__ Click the "Upload JSON" button and select a conversation JSON file.
+There is a upload-sample.json file for quick use

 The JSON should be an array of objects, each with `speaker` and `text` fields:

    ```json
    [